The Ten Richest Women

 4. Maria Franca Fissolo

-Ms. Fissolo can attribute her 25.2 billion dollars to Nutella, Kinder chocolates and Tic-Tac mints.
+Ms. Fissolo can attribute her 25.2 billion dollars to Nutella, Kinder chocolates, and Tic-Tac mints.
 Her late husband, Michele Ferrero, built the Ferrero Group into one of the largest sweets manufacturers after his father Pietro started the company during World War II.

-3. Jacqueline Mars
+richest women3.
+Jacqueline Mars

-Candy definitely pays as the next woman on this list also attributes her fortune of 27 billion dollars to chocolate and other sweets.
+Candy definitely pays as the next woman on this list and also attributes her fortune of 27 billion dollars to chocolate and other sweets.
 Ms. Mars owns a third of the world’s largest candy maker and served on its board until 2016.
 She now spends her time on philanthropic interests and serves on the board of the Smithsonian and National Archives in the United States.

-2. Alice Walton
+2. Alice Waltonrichest women

 The only daughter of Wal-Mart founder Sam Walton, Ms. Walton did not go into the family business like her brothers.
 Instead, she focused on curating art.
 In 2011, she opened the Crystal Bridges Museum in Bentonville, AK which holds works from the likes of Andy Warhol and Norman Rockwell.
 While her art collection has a value worth hundreds of millions, her net worth is 33.8 billion dollars.

-1. Liliane Bettencourt
+richest women1.
+Liliane Bettencourt

 The oldest woman on this list is also the 14th richest person in the world.
 At 94 Ms. Bettencourt owns 33 percent of L’Oréal, the cosmetics company founded by her father, Eugene Shueller.
 After being diagnosed with dementia, her grandson replaced her on L’Oréal’s board in 2012.
-She is the richest women we could find.
+She is the richest woman we could find.

-As with all fortunes, the net worth of the richest women fluctuate as the markets ebb and flow.
+As with all fortunes, the net worth of the richest women fluctuates as the markets ebb and flow.
 One common thread among everyone on this list is their penchant for hard work.
 Like their husbands and fathers, all of them played a significant role in helping amass, and maintain, their wealth while still finding ways to use it to do good for others.